As Scared As – 35 Similes for Being Scared

 Other Ways to Say:

-26. As terrified as a fish out of water
+As Scared as a Fish out of Water

 Meaning: Describes someone who feels completely out of place, vulnerable, or frightened in an unfamiliar situation.